emcorrales/GroovyExercise/README.md

-Note: I did this project on rush due to time constraints for the exam and short available personal time.
-If you looked at this project before July 12 and isn't satisfied, please consider looking at it again at July 12.
-Thank you.

-This requires a JRE installed to run.
+This app requires a JRE installed to run.
 This app is compatible with JRE 8 to JRE 17

 Execute the command below to build and run: